danjperron/gpiod_cpp/README.md

 - bool pinMode(int pin,int  mode);<br>
   Select what you want to do with the GPIO<br>
   OUTPUT, INPUT, INPUT_PULLUP, INPUT_PULLDOWN, OPENDRAIN_PULLUP.<br>
-  return true if it works.
+  Return true if it works.
 False is the Pin was already exported somewhere else.<br>

 - void digitalWrite(int pin,int  output);<br>
-  write digital value to gpio.
+  Write digital value to gpio.

 - int digitalRead(int pin);<br>
-  read digital value of the gpio.
+  Read digital value of the gpio.

 - void release_gpiod();<br>
   When you done just release